 Apple CEO Tim Cook sent a holiday email to all his employees that could teach all business owners a thing or two about employee engagement.
 Cook absolutely nails it with his message.
 Here are a few highlights:

 Together we have reached new heights with our products and delivered Apple’s most innovative lineup ever.
 The overall tone of the email focuses on the team aspect of the company.
 People like to be part of a team.
-They like when hierarchical boundaries are broken down and the CEO talks to them as if they are equals.
+They like when hierarchical boundaries are broken down and the CEO talks to them as equals.

 I’m immensely proud of the work that you and your teams are doing to make Apple a force for good in the world, both through our products and by making a difference on issues that touch millions of lives.
 The email talks not only about the good things the company has done for charity but also the impact their products have on the everyday lives of people.
 Being a part of something with a purpose is a huge factor in employee engagement.